adaltas/node-csv/readme.md

     Default to 'utf8', apply when a writable stream is created.

 -   *lineBreaks*
-    String used to delimite record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; default to 'auto' (discovered in source).
+    String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; default to 'auto' (discovered in source).

 -   *flag*
     Default to 'w', 'w' to create or overwrite an file, 'a' to append to a file.
 Apply when using the `toPath` method.